adobe/aem-importer-markdown/CONTRIBUTING.md

 # Contributing

-Thanks for choosing to contribute to the Markdown AEM Importer.
+Thanks for choosing to contribute to the AEM Importer for Markdown.

 The following are a set of guidelines to follow when contributing to this project.